Shivansh7201/WasteSolutionAI_ecell-nitb/README.md

    - Experience the power of machine learning with classification models that seamlessly categorize waste into recyclable and non-recyclable groups.

 3. **Real-time Processing Capabilities:**
-   - Practicality meets innovation as our application processes images in real-time, catering to the dynamic needs of waste processing facilities and individual users alike.
+   - Practicality meets innovation as our application processes images in real time, catering to the dynamic needs of waste processing facilities and individual users alike.

 4. **Integration with Robotics:**
    - Explore the future of waste management with potential integration into robotic systems, heralding a paradigm shift towards automated, large-scale waste segregation.